Utilities — Retry, Circuit Breaker¶

 ¶

-Try to consume a single token.
+Try to consume tokens.

 | RETURNS | DESCRIPTION |